josephspurrier/gomithrilapp/README.md

 # Build the docker containers.
 make docker-build

-# Run the docker containers: DB, API, and UI.
+# Run the docker containers: ingress, DB, API, and UI.
-docker-compose up
+docker-compose up -d

-# Open your browser to the UI: http://localhost
+# Open your browser to the UI (via ingress): http://localhost
-# Open your browser to the API: http://localhost:8081
+# Open your browser to the API (via ingress): http://localhost/api
-# Open your MySQL tool to the DB: localhost:3306
+# Open your MySQL tool to the DB: localhost:3306 (root:password)

 # Stop and remove the docker containers.
 docker-compose down